 Music can be heard blasting through the old facades of the building.
 Clubs and bars dominate the cobblestone streets, and everyone is out to have a good time.

 Most of the clubs run until the early hours of the morning, and the only thing stopping you from having a good time is you! (and maybe your tired legs if you have been dancing all night)

 As the capital of a European country, you would expect the prices of Bucharest to be quite high.

-Bucharest, and Romania in general, is one of the cheapest places to travel in the world.
+Bucharest, and Romania in general, is one of the cheapest places to travel in Europe.
 Even though Romania is in the European Union, its salary continues to be one of the lowest in the EU.